heartbeat/ copyrighted.

 of the sweetest men to ever grace the planet.
 It was cozy at the Avalon and that's where I

-attended Monday Nite classes with Stephan Gaskin The School of Hippiehood and the Avalon was
+attended Monday Nite classes with Stephan Gaskin The School of Hippiehood.
+The Avalon was

-the Fillmore tosee Steve Miller which certainly a deja-vu experience.
+the Fillmore to see Steve Miller ~ certainly a deja-vu experience.
 I thought of the

 times I had seen Bill Graham pushing sound equipment from the Fillmore up